• TETON TESTED

 Overall Impression

 One of the other cool features this backpack offers up is the large hip belts with pockets that are deep enough to carry a cell phone.
-It’s best practice to make sure your phone is a foot or more from away from your beacon and should always be kept in airplane mode when your beacon is on, so basically all the time.
+It’s best practice to make sure your phone is a foot or more from away from your backcountry avalanche beacon and should always be kept in airplane mode when your beacon is on, so basically all the time.

 The backpack is hydration compatible, can carry a snowboard helmet on the outside, comes with a goggle lines pocket inside which I found sort of hard to use.
 Instead, I just toss a couple extra pairs of goggles into the main compartment.